Gaganholkar01/bank-customer-churn-analysis-powerbi/README.md

 ## 6. Dashboard Interface Overview

-The full Power BI dashboard provides the interactive metrics and quantitative context that supports all the findings in this report.
+The full Power BI dashboard provides the interactive metrics and quantitative context that support all the findings in this report.

 > **Visual Evidence (Main Dashboard View):**
 > ![Main Power BI Dashboard Overview](images/pacific-global-bank-dashboard-overview - Copy.png)